 4. Scare Tactics

-One of the best scare tactics to scare a rabbit is to let your cat or dog a free run of the garden or yard.
+One of the best scare tactics to keep rabbits off your yard and lawn is to let your cat or dog have a free run in the area.

 You can also consider some other items like fake owls, aluminum pie pans, ultrasonic devices or flashing light for a short time.
 Once these critters realize the presence of a true threat, they’ll not ignore them.